pranavgajera/Instaprice-Sprint2/README.md

+# InstaPrice

+A browser-based price tracker application where users can type in about a product and the application will respond with the price history of that specific product.

 ## Heroku Link: https://cs490-instaprice.herokuapp.com/
 # Cloning this project to the local enviroment
 1. To start using this project clone this repository by running